SOURCE-2

 SeeSat e.V.

-Planned ahead
+Planned

-The regional networking and cooperation with renowned institutions such as the University of Tokyo and the University of Aalen open up exciting prospects for our projects.
-While we work together on the development of an as yet undetermined payload, we benefit from the University of Tokyo’s deep expertise in the field of CubeSat technology, which enables us to pursue innovative approaches and enrich the development process with valuable reviews.
-This cooperation reflects our commitment to creating future-oriented solutions through synergies and scientific exchange that meet both technological and regional needs.
+Regional networking and collaborations with renowned institutions such as the University of Tokyo and Aalen University open up exciting perspectives for our projects.
+While we jointly work on developing a payload that is yet to be determined, we benefit from the University of Tokyo’s profound expertise in CubeSat technology, which enables us to pursue innovative approaches and enrich the development process with valuable reviews.
+This collaboration reflects our commitment to creating forward-looking solutions through synergies and scientific exchange, solutions that meet both technological and regional needs.

 Timeline

-The first Plans
+The first plans

-Official start of development
+Official development start

 SOURCE-2 Workshop